Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'ChanceOfGettingSick' - Controls the chance you'll get sick when conditions are matched.
 Default is set to '.7' for (70% chance).
 Valid Range is 0 to 1.

- - 'Use12HourTime' - Tells it whether or not to use 12hour time or not.
+ - 'Use12HourTime' - Tells it whether or not to use 12hour time or not in displays.
 Defaults to false.